 Chakra is a Sanskrit word meaning “wheel” and has its roots in India.
-It basically refers to different energy centers and spiritual power inside the body.
-The human body has a total of 7 Chakras with each located in different parts of the body and having a corresponding color.
+It basically refers to different energy centres and spiritual power inside the body.
+The human body has a total of 7 Chakras with each located in different parts of the body and having a corresponding colour.

 Chakra meditation is an effective meditation for sleep practice to bring about total balance to the body and mind.
-You can utilize a light incense, or crystals matching the colors of the Chakra during the meditation practice.
+You can utilize light incense, or crystals matching the colours of the Chakra during the meditation practice.

 8. Movement Meditation

-Movement meditation helps you expand the consciousness by simply being present during any type of movement be it a morning walk, or playing sports.
-You can combine the movement meditation with mindful sitting meditation for the best results.
+Movement meditation helps you expand your consciousness by simply being present during any type of movement be it a morning walk, or playing sports.
+You can combine movement meditation with mindful sitting meditation for the best results.